Welcome to today's edition of the Rush 24-7 podcast.

 I guess we're about to find out.

-Or maybe we're not, because he may be about to cave on this for better public consumption.
+Or maybe we're not because he may be about to cave on this for better public consumption.

 I don't know.

-But whatever decision he made, it needed to be on display on Meet the Press on Sunday.
+But whatever decision he made, it needed to be on display on Meet the Press on Sunday because we're up against a Democratic Party that will stop at nothing.

-We are in guerrilla warfare, metaphorically speaking, uh, against people who do not observe the usual decorum of fairness, propriety, and civility.
+We are in guerrilla warfare, metaphorically speaking, against people who do not observe the usual decorum of fairness, propriety, and civility.

-It's called gut up.
+It's called Gut Up.

 And as we go looking for people in 2012 to return Barack Obama to private life, they'd better be people who can explain themselves unapologetically and clearly and survive that process.